 What Most People Want to Know About Dental Bridges

 What do they feel like?
 Are they comfortable?

 Initially, you’ll be fitted with a temporary bridge while the lab creates your custom final one.
 The temporary bridge may not feel great because it isn’t custom sized to your mouth.
 You’ll also be adjusting to having a crown where you’ve had a missing tooth for a while.
 Once the custom bridge is cemented in place, it should fit well and be comfortable.
 Sometimes getting the exact right fit will take a few adjustments, but then you won’t notice much difference between your new bridge and your teeth.
 Many people have them for 15-20 years without having any problems with comfort.

 What do Dental Bridges Look Like?

 Dental bridges look a lot like your regular teeth.
-Made out of porcelain or ceramics, your bridges will be a shade of white that matches your other teeth.
-If you’ve had a crown put in, the “teeth” in the bridge will look a lot like that.
+Made out of porcelain or ceramics, they will be a shade of white that matches your other teeth.
+If you’ve had a crown put in, the “teeth” will look a lot like that.
 Because your bridge will be custom designed for your mouth, the crowns will be the right shape to match the rest of your teeth.
 People that don’t know you’ve had dental work done probably won’t be able to notice that you have a bridge.

 The Right Solution